tonypugh-cerence/motuctrl/README.md

    *     ifconfig
    * IP address is located in the eth0 section
    * Note: Raspi should be connected to demo vehicle Ethernet Switch during this step
-9. Set launcer.sh to run at boot/login
+9. Set launcher.sh to run at boot/login
    *     sudo nano ~/.bashrc
    * Add the following line to the bottom of the file:
    *     sudo sh ~/motuctrl/launcher.sh
+10. Update IP address in rotaryKnobMotuCtrl.py to the IP address of your MOTU